When is the best time of year to buy or sell a NYC apartment?

-The classic, rule-of-thumb thinking says that peak NYC buying and selling seasons are spring and fall—where buyers find the most selection and when sellers have the most interest.
-But there are other windows during the year that may work to your advantage if you have the flexibility to act fast.
+Planning on buying or selling a place in New York City?
+Peak NYC buying and selling seasons are spring and fall—where buyers find the most selection and when sellers see the most interest.
+There are other small windows during the year that may work to your advantage—if you have the flexibility to act fast.

 If you’re a seller